 Best Gorilla Trekking Tours

-There are many amazing wildlife encounters – but few can match coming face to face with a 200-kg silverback gorilla!
+There are many amazing wildlife encounters.
+But few can match coming face to face with a 200-kg silverback gorilla!
 Hearing the bamboo crack as these peaceful giants emerge from the thickets and stand mere meters from you is both thrilling and humbling.
-While the experience is priced at US$1500 in some countries, it’s worth every penny.

-With just over 1000 of these endangered primates left on Earth, your visit directly contributes to their conservation and helps protect them from the very real threat of poachers.
-The best-known places to go for gorilla trekking are Uganda’s Bwindi Impenetrable Forest and Rwanda’s Volcanoes National Park.
-These destinations offer some of the best gorilla trekking tours that can be combined with other exciting wildlife activities, such as Big 5 safaris, chimp trekking and birding.
-At Greenway, we offer the best gorilla tours in Africa.
-We work with expert guides, lodges, and hotels to ensure unforgettable gorilla safaris experiences.
+The best-known places to go for the gorilla trekking in Africa are Uganda’s Bwindi Impenetrable Forest and Rwanda’s Volcanoes National Park.
+These destinations offer some of the best gorilla trekking tours in Africa.
+Many tours can also be combined with other wildlife adventures, such as Big 5 safaris, chimpanzee tracking, and the wildebeest migrationAt Greenway Nature Tours Africa, we offer the best gorilla tours in Africa.
+We work with expert guides, trusted lodges, and top hotels to ensure unforgettable gorilla safaris experiences.

-Best Gorilla Trekking Tour Packages
+Our Best Gorilla Trekking Tour Packages in 2026

 Where To Go For The Best gorilla tours in Africa?